Purpose

 - For OceanBase Database V4.4.1: Please download the 1.0.2 version of the devdeps-java-extensions RPM installation package.

-Install the JAR package: After downloading the required JAR package, execute the following command to decompress and install it:
+Install the jar package: After downloading the required jar package, you can execute the following command to decompress and install it:

 sudo rpm -Uvh devdeps-java-extensions-x.x.x-xxxxxxxxxxxx.xxx.xxxxxx.rpmCheck if the installation meets the expected requirements: